Aysenuryilmazz/Aysenuryilmazz/README.md

 ### Other than Work
 ***
-<p>I'm a professional volleyball player since the primary school years. </p>
+<p>🏐I'm a professional volleyball player since the primary school years. </p>
-<p>Also, I'm an fancier to play violin in western style(it's 1000 times harder than the guitar :)</p>
+<p>🎼Also, I'm an fancier to play violin in western style(it's 1000 times harder than the guitar :)</p>
+<p>🎭In all of my school years, I had been involved in a theatre team.